Nondiscrimination and Anti-Harassment Policy and Resolution Procedures

 A determination made at the conclusion of a Formal Resolution, in which the reported conduct did more likely than not occur based on a Preponderance of Evidence.

 A person who is a witness or has actual knowledge regarding a potential violation of this policy.
-If that party reports conduct experienced by another, they are a Third Party Reporter.
+If that party reports conduct experienced by another, then they are a Third-Party Reporter.

 Witness